-- Block the application of peel-off over the smart card chip on the front of the card.
-This prevents the retransfer film (and any printing) from adhering to the chip. - Apply the inhibitor panel or peel-off of the ink ribbon to the back of the card.
+- Block the application of interceptor over the smart card chip on the front of the card.
+This prevents the retransfer film (and any printing) from adhering to the chip. - Apply the inhibitor panel or interceptor of the ink ribbon to the back of the card.
 The inhibitor panel prevents ink or retransfer film from bonding to the magnetic stripe.